HIV is a Risk at Any Age

-Surprised by the news that Charlie Sheen is HIV positive?
+Surprised by the recent news that Charlie Sheen is HIV positive?

 After all, he has made a career out of appearing to be promiscuous — he was the epitome of the profligate playboy on Two and A Half Men.

 Plus, in his personal life he’s been a decidedly non-celibate celebrity.